Faculty of Engineering and Applied Science Project Summaries

 Expected training/skills to be received by the Student:

-• Students will be trained in engine cycles, and the thermodynamics of engine cycles, and how the theory can be applied to improve actual physical engines.
+- Students will be trained in thermodynamics and energy balances, and importantly how the theory can be applied to analyze actual real-world systems.

 Length of award: 16 Weeks